 SURFside Ocean Academy

 For children and teen water sport novices, the islands offer the SURFside Ocean Academy that will introduce the young students to kayaking, wake-boarding, paddle boarding, hiking – lots of fun activities supervised by this licensed school that hires fully qualified nannies and trained sports instructors.
 For the active teen or timid child, this terrific school can create magical memories and is certainly one of the most rewarding things to do as your child can return home with a new skill.
-Definitely something worthwhile to do in Turks and Caicos.
+Definitely, something worthwhile to do in Turks and Caicos.

-With numerous flights from USA and Canada and an excellent connection over Antigua with British Airways, Turks and Caicos is easily reached.
+With numerous flights from USA and Canada and an excellent connection over Antigua with British Airways, Turks and Caicos are easily reached.
 Interconnecting smaller flights and ferries operate regular services between all of the islands so getting to your ultimate destination among these spectacular islands isn’t a stressful business.
-Once you’ve reached your beautiful villa or hotel, you will enjoy being a shoeless, castaway revelling in 5 star splendour.
-The pace of life on the islands is arranged in such a way that pottering around on foot, cycling across quiet roadways, clip clopping on horseback or kayaking on silvery aquamarine waters creates a gentle tempo by which to navigate your day.
+Once you’ve reached your beautiful villa or hotel, you will enjoy being a shoeless, castaway revelling in 5-star splendour.
+The pace of life on the islands is arranged in such a way that pottering around on foot, cycling across quiet roadways, clip-clopping on horseback or kayaking on silvery aquamarine waters creates a gentle tempo by which to navigate your day.
 Never having to get too dressed up, the simplicity of the daily experience has the ability to destress you much faster than most other holidays of this type.

 What makes Turks and Caicos so great?

 It has to be the unspoiled beaches, secluded areas where you can enjoy safe and blissful relaxation, the proximity to abundant nature flourishing in its habitat.
 Even the more developed part of the islands are still beautifully designed.
-With an absence of the tackier elements and garish nightlife scene that have overwhelmed some of the other islands in the Caribbean, here is a world that places consistent value on its heritage and natural treasures.
+With an absence of the tackier elements and garish nightlife scene that has overwhelmed some of the other islands in the Caribbean, here is a world that places consistent value on its heritage and natural treasures.
 You will be stimulated – body and soul – on these islands.